If you’re running paid ads for clients, you may have asked yourself: are Snapchat ads worth the investment?

 In terms of delivery, just like other ad platforms we can set our bidding based on Auto-bids, Target Cost, or Max bid:

 6. Design Your Ad Creative

 Finally, it’s time to design our ad creative.
-Snapchat is a highly visual platform, but luckily they offer a number of templates to choose from where you just have to add your brand logo and ad copy:
+Snapchat is a highly visual platform, but luckily they offer a number of templates to choose from where you just have to add your brand logo, ad copy, and call to action:

-All that’s left to do after this is review our campaign setup, publish it, and start measuring the results.
+All that’s left to do after you create ads is review our campaign setup, publish it, and start measuring the results.

 Snapchat Ads Reporting

 Now that we’ve reviewed the process of setting up an ad, let’s look at the various metrics we can report on from our Snapchat Integration.
 In particular, the integration includes the following four tabs:

 At the campaign, ad squad, and ad level, we’ve included a number of key metrics for your client reporting, including: